platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 ## Verify your application

-On the command line type `platform logs app` and see there are no clear anomalies there.
+Check your app's log and look for anomalies.
-Do the same with `platform logs error`.
+On the command line type `platform logs app` and `platform logs error`.

 ## Use ASCII for the domain

 Platform.sh expects an ASCII representation of your domain.
-To use an internationalized domain name, convert your IDN domain to ASCII.
+To use an internationalized domain name (IDN), convert it to ASCII.
 Use a tool such as the [conversion tool provided by Verisign](https://www.verisign.com/en_US/channel-resources/domain-registry-products/idn/idn-conversion-tool/index.xhtml).

 ## Something still wrong?